Polymyositis - adult

 Signs and tests

-If the condition is associated with a tumor, the condition may improve if the tumor is removed.
+If the condition is associated with a tumor, it may improve if the tumor is removed.

 Calling your health care provider